Trangthai-data/Deposit-Reporting-ALM-Dashboard/README.md

 - Data Modeling
 - DAX
 - Visualization
-- Financial Dashboard
+- Interactive Dashboard
-- What-if Simulation

 ---

 ## ✅ Key Takeaway

-The project demonstrates how banks can build an end-to-end ALM reporting system to analyze funding structure, optimize Cost of Fund, and support strategic financial decision-making.
+This project demonstrates how banks can build an end-to-end deposit reporting system using SQL Server and Power BI to automate reporting workflows, standardize deposit data, and support funding structure monitoring for ALM reporting.

 ---